Banner Image

 Common Challenges with Network Monitoring

-• SNMP configuration gaps when devices ship with monitoring disabled or default community strings.
+• SNMP configuration gaps: Many devices ship with SNMP disabled or with default community strings.
+Getting full coverage requires touching every device, a time consuming process in large networks.

-EnterpriseView consolidates real time status from FatPipe appliances deployed at branches, data centers, and cloud gateways.
-It monitors link health, application performance, failover events, and device health indicators such as temperature and fan speed.
+EnterpriseView consolidates real time status from FatPipe appliances deployed at branches, data centres, and cloud gateways.
+It monitors link health (latency, packet loss, jitter, uptime), application performance, failover events, and device health indicators such as temperature and fan speed.
+The dashboard provides a single pane of glass for network administrators to see all locations, carriers, and traffic flows.

 For organizations using FatPipe’s secure SD-WAN, EnterpriseView integrates directly with the underlying network fabric, eliminating the need for separate monitoring tools for FatPipe infrastructure.
-It also exports data via syslog and SNMP to third party monitoring platforms.
+It also exports data via syslog and SNMP to third party monitoring platforms for customers who prefer a unified enterprise monitoring strategy.

 Frequently Asked Questions About Network Monitoring